KorraproluYaswanth07/Expense-Tracker/expensify/README.md

 Expense Tracker Application

 This project is a React-based Expense Tracker designed to help users manage their expenses efficiently.
-It provides an intuitive interface and powerful features to track, analyze, and organize expenses seamlessly.
+It provides an interactive interface and powerful features to track, analyze, and organize expenses seamlessly.

 Features: